 I wanted to do something that gave me the mobility to work from anywhere.
 After 15 years of having my own health and wellness coaching practice, I needed a change.
 And I didn’t want to be tied down to one location.
-Writing has always come relatively easy for me (although working with Karen really helped refine my skills and taught me how to write for the web).
+Writing has always come relatively easy for me (although working with you really helped refine my skills and taught me how to write for the web).

 What was your life like before taking the course?

-I had a successful coaching practice in San Francisco.
+I had a successful fitness coaching practice in San Francisco.
 I was making good money but growing restless.
 Wanting something new and to travel more.

 What were you unhappy with in your life before taking the course?
 What did you most want to change?